survivejs/webpack-book/manuscript/14_Conclusion.md

 * To keep your builds fast, consider optimizing.
 The *Performance* chapter discusses a variety of strategies you can use to achieve this.
 * to keep your configuration maintainable, consider composing it.
 As webpack configuration is JavaScript code, it can be arranged in many ways.
 Find a way you are comfortable with and apply it.
 The *Composing Configuration* chapter discusses the topic.
 * The way webpack consumes packages can be customized.
 The *Consuming Packages* chapter covers specific techniques related to this.
-* Sometimes you might have to extend webpack.
+* Sometimes you may have to extend webpack.
 The *Extending with Loaders* and *Extending with Plugins* chapters show how to achieve this.
 You can also work on top of webpack’s configuration definition and implement an abstraction of your own for it to suit your purposes.

 ## Development Checklist